Corn Kings and One-Horse Thieves

 If there is one subject that intrudes more insistently than crime on the mind of the native Chicagoan, it is race.
 It couldn't intrude less in these guides.
 The real Chicago is two-fifths black; the Chicago revealed by these guidebooks is white only.
 In their otherwise excellent chapter on neighborhoods, Kent and Szpur write that they tried to cover the south and west sides as well as the north, "since the trendier parts of the city seem to get the lion's share of media coverage."
 An admirable goal: the black south side in particular is where much of the city's postwar history happened and where much of its present life is lived.
 But of the south-side districts Sweet Home describes, one is Chinese, two are Hispanic, and one is Lithuanian.
 Middle-class Beverly is also on the list; while integrated, it is about as representative of black Chicago as the Gold Coast is of white Chicago.
 Mark's south side reaches no farther than Bridgeport and the old Stockyards.
 Chicago, City of Neighborhoods, by Dominic Pacyga and Ellen Skerrett, does much better by the black neighborhoods, and thus better by readers.
 To its credit, Sweet Home recommends the book; it would have done better to emulate it.

-In some ways the insider is the least dependable guide to a city because of all the things he has learned not to notice—the city's ghettoization by class as well as race, the extremes of wealth, the ugliness of the neighborhoods.
+In some ways the insider is the least dependable guide to a city because of all the things he has learned not to notice, such as (in Chicago) the city's ghettoization by class as well as race, the extremes of wealth, or the ugliness of the neighborhoods.
 The wide-eyed often see such things more clearly, if only because they have not yet learned where not to look.
 I chatted with one such naif not long ago, a white man in town only a few months.
 He told me how, on one of his early visits, he consulted a map and opted to take Washington Boulevard as the most direct automobile route from the Loop to Oak Park.
 "Someone threw a bottle at my car," he recalled, with more wonder in his voice than anger, of his first exposure to the real Chicago.
 As most residents know to their sadness, Sweet Home's description of Chicago as an "open city," like Mark's advice that one can visit any part of it, is more hopeful than helpful.

 Publishers, of course, are less interested in wisdom than sales.
 Is it assumed that only black people would feel comfortable on the south side?
 If so, then publishers must further assume that black people do not buy guidebooks.
 Either suggestion is pernicious.
 Do they assume that white people, even those who crave "ethnic" experiences, do not want to go there?
 Probably; that reluctance is real enough.
 But to the extent that such reluctance is owed to racism it ought not to be catered to.
 Besides, it is just as likely that it is owed to ignorance of the sort that guidebooks at their best seek to dispel.

 Buy both books anyway.
 If you're a Chicagoan, you will find something in each that you didn't know about; nonnatives will find something in each they'll wish they'd read before making their last trip.
 Both books will do until someone publishes a guide to the real real Chicago, complete with "Another Other Top Ten Sights."
-Think of it--Cook County emergency room on Saturday night.
+Think of the possibilities.
+Cook County emergency room on Saturday night.
 The Dan Ryan at rush hour.
 Lake Calumet landfills.
 The Robert Taylor Homes . . . .

 In his otherwise comprehensive Chicago's Museums, Victor Danilov unaccountably fails to list the Hard Rock Cafe among his 144 cultural attractions, this in spite of the fact (reported by Mark) that Mick Jagger's guitar is displayed there.